Mervyn LeRoy: Casting discoveries

 Jane Wyman: LeRoy claims Wyman as one of his discoveries, though she had already been signed by Jack L. Warner at the age of 16, though not yet cast in a production.
 She was selected by LeRoy to play a bit part in his 1933 Elmer, the Great.
 LeRoy recalled his first encounter with the actress:

 Lana Turner: At age fifteen, the then Judy Turner was auditioned by LeRoy in his effort to cast an actor to play Mary Clay in the 1937 social drama They Won't Forget.
 According to LeRoy's recollections, Turner was introduced to him as a prospect by Warner Brothers casting director Solly Baianno.
 LeRoy changed her name to Lana (pronounced LAW-nuh) Turner and personally groomed Turner for stardom.
-Leroy would also direct Turner in his 1948 Homecoming co-starring Clark Gable.
+LeRoy would also direct Turner in his 1948 Homecoming, co-starring Clark Gable.

 Audrey Hepburn: During casting for M-G-M's 1950 biblical epic Quo Vadis LeRoy sought an unknown actress for the role of Lygia, the young Christian loved by centurion Marcus Vinicius, played by (Robert Taylor).
 Audrey Hepburn was among hundreds of aspirants who were tested for the part.
 LeRoy reports in his memoir that he personally championed Hepburn as a "sensational" pick for the role, but the studio declined.

 Robert Mitchum: LeRoy singled out 27-year-old Mitchum among the extras during the shooting of Thirty Seconds Over Tokyo (1944), casting him to play one of the crew of the "Ruptured Duck", a B-25 bomber.
 This was Mitchum's first role on screen, but M-G-M declined to sign him, despite LeRoy's urging.
 Mitchum starred with Greer Garson in Desire Me (1947), for which LeRoy's directorial contribution went uncredited.

-Sophia Loren: According to LeRoy, actress Sophia Loren credits him with launching her film career.
+Sophia Loren: According to LeRoy, Sophia Loren credits him with launching her film career.
 LeRoy had noticed the 16-year-old Loren among the extras assembled for a crowd scene in Quo Vadis, placing her in a prominent position where his cameras would "pick up this tall, Italian dark-eyed beauty."
 Years later, Loren personally thanked him: "My Mother and I needed the money and you hired us.
 None of [my film career] would have happened except for you."